The Types of Fire Risk Assessments Available

 – General fire safety conditions inside flats (e.g., layout, potential hazards).

-– When Used: Necessary when there’s reason to suspect fire risks inside flats, such as in older buildings, rented flats, or properties with suspected unauthorized alterations.
-It goes beyond the Fire Safety Order’s minimum requirements but must comply with the Housing Act.
+– When Used: Necessary when there’s reason to suspect fire risks inside flats.
+For instance, older buildings, rented flats, or properties with suspected unauthorised alterations.

 – Challenges: Arranging access to individual flats can be difficult, especially in leasehold properties.
 It’s easier to conduct in rented or vacant flats.